asalber/asalber.github.io/statistics/exercises/frequency_charts.md

 0 1 2 1 3 0 1 0 1 2 0 1 1 1 2 0 1 3 2 1 2 1 0 1
 ```

+Compute:

 1. Construct the frequency distribution table of the sample.
 2. Draw the bar chart of the sample and the polygon.
-3. Draw the cumulative frequency bar chart and the polygon.
+3. Draw the cumulative frequency bar chart and polygon.

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">